The Neurochemical Effects of THC

 The receptor gets “tricked” into triggering part of its bliss and de-excitatory repertoire.
 The THC molecule is capable of triggering only a limited range of the receptor cell’s bliss repertoire (not all), but the first major cost is that THC blocks reception of many of the endogenous bliss chemicals released by meditation or other natural mood-elevating experiences.

-However, THC is not endogenous, it is exogenous; that is, it's a drug from outside the human body.
-The first harmful consequence of this is that the receptor cannot eject the molecule for at least fifteen days - actually what happens is that after about fifteen days the contaminated cell dies and gets replaced.
+Normally, after an endogenous molecule triggers the full-spectrum bliss response, the receptor expels the molecule, having “juiced” it, more or less.
+However, THC is not endogenous, it is exogenous; that is, it’s a drug from outside the human body.
+The first harmful consequence of this is that the receptor cannot eject the molecule for at least fifteen days.
+After about fifteen days, the contaminated cell dies and gets replaced.

 The millions of dead cells containing useless “stuck” THC molecules are scavenged from the body, and replaced by new cells that still carry a trace of the distorted memory of their contaminated predecessors, but can be rehabilitated to trigger their full repertoire if meditation becomes habitual and THC ingestion ceases.

-The point here is when someone says "I only had like one puff (and I didn't inhale)", nonetheless, an incursion of millions of THC molecules into the body has occurred.
-In fact, the lungs are not laden with the greatest number of receptors - the greatest numbers exist in the mouth and nasal passages.
-That is why even passive THC smoke has a detrimental effect on the sympathetic nervous system.
+When someone says “I only had one or two puffs” “I didn’t inhale”, an incursion of millions of THC molecules into the body has still occurred.
+In fact, the lungs are not laden with the greatest number of receptors—the greatest numbers exist in the mouth and nasal passages.
+That is why even a small amount of THC smoke, even if not inhaled, has a detrimental effect on the nervous system.

 People who argue that marijuana is not addictive often are people who cannot stop easily.
 Marijuana is notoriously addictive.